 - A number of relationships need to be managed by a franchise to enable it to develop, maintain and deliver transformational citizen-centric services.
-These represent different viewpoints that can be broadly classified as: - Service Participants Customers: Those citizens and businesses to whom the franchise delivers content and services, plus those internal stakeholders to whom the franchise provides a service within the government who are actors in the normal operation of the service. - Partners: Those who are actors in the normal operation and delivery of the service, both internally and externally to the government.
+These represent different viewpoints that can be broadly classified as: - Customers: Those citizens and businesses to whom the franchise delivers content and services, plus those internal stakeholders to whom the franchise provides a service within the government. - Partners: Those who are actors in the normal operation and delivery of the service, both internally and externally to the government.